Sunday, December 26, 2010

 In the words of Lord Jourdain:

 "When I saw them approaching the house, I knew they were more than lost travelers or timid, second-hand curiosity seekers.
-They had a certain look their eye.
+They had a certain look in their eyes.
 A look showing ignorance of those who had entered this house beforehand and died without a sympathetic witness.
-Or better yet, stupidity, knowing all the stories, the lies, but believing they were better.
-The kind of company I like.
+No, even better, the look of those who hear all the tales, all the warnings, and come anyway.
+My favorite kind of company.

 "The pale lady I’d seen before.
 And as much as I wanted to see her die when I first saw her now I wanted it even more.
 She pried the boards off the gate herself.
 Once inside the gates, she consulted with one of them.
-Not out of deference or submission, but something else.
-Pity?
-Strange.
 He was a foreigner, too by his arms.
 He wore a laced breastplate from Zipang like the one my father left for me.
-This, the Zipangnese warrior, nodded in the direction of the house.
+This one, the Zipangese warrior, he nodded in the direction of the house.

 And so the pale lady walks up to the front door and opens it, without a half-step, without a cocked ear.
 Not like a burglar, but like someone who thinks she has a right to something.
-Or like a child hoping to scare away the ghosts before he enters a room.
+Or like a child hoping her stomping feet will scare away the ghosts before he enters a room.

 "Sorry pale lady!
 The look on her face when the statues leapt off their pedestals will stay with me for centuries.
-Like it, the way the wrenched his arm landing a solid blow with his sword on hard stone.
-And again, the look on his face.
-But the pale lady’s sword for such things, and soon my statue lay shattered on the floor.
+The Zipangese man's shock when of pain when he landed a solid blow on more solid stone.
+But the pale lady’s sword carried ancient enchantments, and soon one of my stone guardians lay shattered across the marble floor.

-"They proceeded from the foyer to the dining room where they dispatched some of my poor, malnourished servants.
-And then through the kitchen and straight to the cellar.
-What were they looking for?
-And why so easily defeated by a locked door?
-This gave me some amusement, but then the real fun began—my hounds had picked up their scent . . . "
+The uninvited guests passed from the foyer to the dining hall, where they cut down my poor, half-starved servants.
+Then through the kitchen and down to the cellar they went.
+What did they seek?
+And why were they so easily defeated by a simple locked door?
+That gave me some amusement.

 Der Hund